shubham-evrig/shubham-1801/README.md

 Hey there! 👋 I'm Shubham a passionate backend developer with a focus on PHP and Magento platform.
 I thrive on turning ideas into scalable and efficient solutions.

-🌐 Currently interning at Evrig Solution, Ahmedabad
+🌐 Currently Working at Evrig Solution, Ahmedabad
-💼 PHP Backend Developer Intern
+💼 As A Jr. Magento Developer
-🛠️ Specializing in Magento platform development
+🛠️ Specializing in Magento E-commerce platform development

 Experience

 Evrig Solution, Ahmedabad
-Role: PHP Backend Developer Intern
+Role: Jr. Magento Developer
-Duration: 25-September - At Present
+Duration: 25 September - At Present

 Responsibilities:
 Collaborated on Magento platform projects.